matttrent/matttrent.com/src/remote-development.md

 - Ala Carte
     - Don't need to do all the options--any one will work
     - Don't need to pick just one--they can complement each other
+    - I'll present them in order from least investment (of time or money) to greatest
+    - and end with my opinions

 ## Aside 1: project folder organization